epsylon3/odbgscript/doc/ReadMe.txt

 AI
 --
-Executes "Animate into" in OllyDbg
+Execute "Animate into" in OllyDbg
 Example:
 	ai